PerfectoMobileSA/ShadowDOMSample/README.md

   | characterSequence (Mandatory) | String | The text to insert in the edit field |

 ### getTextShadowDOM:
-This method returns the text of the provided CSS locator matching Webelement.
+This method returns the text of the first matching shadow DOM element of the specified CSS locator.

 ### Example: -
     WebElement homeEleShadowParent = driver.findElement(By.cssSelector("[page='home']"));